Jump to recipe →

 2. Mash the bananas: Mash the ripe bananas in a medium-sized bowl.
 You want them to be as smooth as possible, although a few small lumps are fine.

 3. Add the wet ingredients: Add the milk, egg yolks, vanilla, and melted butter to the bowl with the mashed banana.
-Whisk everything together well.
+Whisk everything together until smooth.

 4. Add the dry ingredients: Whisk in the remaining dry ingredients to make a nice, thick batter.